-To find the perfect, destination-worthy beach, it’s easy to assume you need to head to some brand-name international tourist destination like Fiji, Bora Bora, and the Maldives.
-Sure, you can’t go wrong with any of these, but some of the best beaches in the world are right here in the United States, no passport required.
-There’s still plenty of time left this summer to add a visit to these underrated beaches to your to-do list.
+To find the perfect beach to have fun in the sun, it’s quite easy to assume that you need to head to some brand-name international tourist destination like Fiji, Bora Bora, and the Maldives.
+Sure, you can’t go wrong with any of these, but some of the best beaches in the world are right here in the United States, and no passport is required.
+Pack your beach gear and head out to one of these underrated beaches while practicing the necessary safety measures this summer.

 Montaña de Oro State Park